PatristicTextArchive/pta_metadata/README.md

-# (Meta-)Data for PTA frontend
+# Patristic Text Archive (Meta-)Data

-This repository contains (meta-)data information used in the frontend of PTA at <https://pta.bbaw.de>.
+This repository contains (meta-)data information used in the frontend of PTA at <https://pta.bbaw.de> and information for Linked Open Data (see folder `LOD`).
+The scripts used to generate this data are in the folder `scripts`.

 ## pta_data.json